 H-1B Visa Foot and Ankle Surgeon Jobs

-Foot and Ankle Surgeon roles qualify as H-1B specialty occupations under USCIS guidelines, requiring at minimum an MD or DO with completed orthopedic or podiatric surgery fellowship training.
+Foot and Ankle Surgeon roles qualify as H-1B visa specialty occupations under USCIS guidelines, requiring at minimum an MD or DO with completed orthopedic or podiatric surgery fellowship training.
 Most sponsoring employers are hospital systems, academic medical centers, and orthopedic surgery groups with established USCIS filing infrastructure.

-See All Foot and Ankle Surgeon JobsOverview
+Find H-1B Visa Foot and Ankle Surgeon JobsOverview

-Showing 5 of 8+ Foot and Ankle Surgeon jobs
+Showing 5 of 6+ Foot and Ankle Surgeon jobs

-See all Foot and Ankle Surgeon jobs
+See all Foot and Ankle Surgeon Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Foot and Ankle Surgeon roles.